 Faculty are expected to plan for an overseas course offering at least 18 months in advance of when the program will occur.
 Below is the ideal timeline to use during your planning and preparations.
 Deviating greatly from this timeline will hinder student recruitment efforts, perhaps resulting in cancellation of the program.

 This sample timeline is for a proposed summer faculty-led program (please adjust accordingly for winter session or spring break programs).
 This timeline assumes an application deadline date of March 1st and departure date of May 15th.
 Winter programs have an application deadline of October 15th and Spring Break programs have application deadlines between November 1st – January 15th.

 - Develop a preliminary budget

 - Complete proposal and syllabus

-- Submit proposal and syllabus to Education Abroad for review and approval
+- Submit proposal and syllabus to Academic Department and Education Abroad for review and approval

 - Finalize program budget

 - With Education Abroad, develop draft flyers, brochures, and posters for program (cannot be distributed until approved!, and develop draft website for program